-The work described here builds on the Swift parallel scripting programming model, which has been used to express a wide range of many-task applications, and the Asynchronous Distributed Load Balancing library (ADLB), which provides the underlying task distribution framework for Turbine.
+The work described here builds on the Swift parallel scripting programming model, which has been used to express a wide range of many-task applications, and ADLB, which provides the underlying task distribution framework for Turbine.

-Swift [34] is a parallel scripting language for scientific computing.
-The features of this typed and concurrent language that support distributed scientific batch computing, include data structures (arrays, structures), string processing, use of external programs, and external data access to filesystem structures.
-The current Swift implementation compiles programs into the Karajan workflow language, which is interpreted by a runtime system based on the Java CoG Kit [30].
+Swift [40] is a parallel scripting language for scientific computing.
+The features of this typed and concurrent language that support distributed scientific batch computing include data structures (arrays, structures), string processing, use of external programs, and external data access to filesystem structures.
+The current Swift implementation compiles programs into the Karajan workflow language, which is interpreted by a runtime system based on the Java CoG Kit [36].
 While Swift can generate and schedule thousands of tasks and manage their execution on a wide range of distributed resources, each Swift script is evaluated on one node, resulting in a performance bottleneck.
 Removing such bottlenecks is the primary motivation for the work described here.

-ADLB [18] is an MPI-based library for managing a large distributed work pool.
+ADLB [23] is an MPI-based library for managing a large, distributed work pool.
 ADLB applications use a simple put/get interface to deposit "work packages" into a distributed work pool and retrieve them.
-Work package types, priorities, and "targets" allow this interface to implement sophisticated variations on the classical master/worker parallel programming model.
-ADLB is efficient (can deposit up to 25,000 work packets per second per node on an Ethernet-connected Linux cluster) and scalable (has run on 131,000 cores on an IBM BG/P for nuclear physics applications [18]).
+Work package types, priorities, and "targets" allow this interface to implement sophisticated variations of the classical master/worker parallel programming model.
+ADLB is efficient (can deposit up to 25,000 work packets per second per node on an Ethernet-connected Linux cluster) and scalable (has run on 131,000 cores on an IBM BG/P for nuclear physics applications [23]).
 ADLB is used as the load-balancing component of Turbine, where its work packages are the indecomposable tasks generated by the system.
-The implementation of its API is invisible to the application (Turbine, in this case) and the work packages it manages are opaque to ADLB.
+The implementation of its API is invisible to the application (Turbine, in this case), and the work packages it manages are opaque to ADLB.
 An experimental addition to ADLB has been developed to support the Turbine data store, implementing a publish/subscribe interface.
+This allows ADLB to support key features required for Swift-like dataflow processing.